susu880229/GNW/README.md

 ## FAQ and troubleshooting

 ### What happens if the app crashes?
-Close the application by touching the left capacitive button and pressing "x" in the top-right corner of the app window.
+1. Close the application by touching the left capacitive button and pressing "x" in the top-right corner of the app window.
+2. Reopen the application

 ### How do I display the app on an external monitor?